 - Setup Remarketing Lists for Search Ads (RLSAs)

 - Imagine you have a 5% conversion rate, which is actually considered really good.
 Now imagine you get 1,000 visitors to your website a day.
 This means that out of 1,000 people that came to your website, only 50 people bought something.
 Would you not want to try to get those other 950 people back to your website (especially the ones that were highly engaged)?
-What about the other 200 people per day that add items to their cart but do not checkout?
+If you have a 15% Add to Cart Rate, that means there were about 100 people per day that added items to their cart but did not checkout?
 Also, how big is your email list and how segmented is your email list?
 Based on these various criteria, this is what we setup remarketing for and we made bid adjustments for these criteria to improve performance.

 - Other Detailed Analysis, Management, and Adjustments

 - We continued to drill further into areas we could use for improvement.
 We performed time of day, day of week, location, audience, and device performance analysis to appropriate bid adjustments and increase performance.

 - Negative Keyword Management

 - We managed negative keywords on a weekly and bi-weekly basis.
 We analyzed what searches were trigger what ad groups, and we uploaded negative keywords to ensure ads / products were not showing for searches irrelevant the end-user.
 No advertiser wants to spend money on searches that are not likely to convert, and the whole purpose of negative keyword management is to reduce wasted spend as much as possible so that spend goes towards more profitable and relevant search queries.

 - Managed an Ad Budget of $750 Per Day